courtneyxann/oapa/docs/events.md

 Our [scholarships and awards]({{ site.github.url }}/applications) are presented at the Gathering of the Greeks.
 Attendees enjoy brunch and a keynote speaker.
 Our silent auction and raffle benefit the scholarship fund for the following year.
 Collegiate members mingle with alumnae.
 Members of all organizations enjoy being Greeks together.

 ### Save the date
-The date for Gathering of the Greeks 2022 will be announced soon.
+Gathering of the Greeks 2022 is March 19th!

 *Register with PayPal*
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">